Bornean smooth-tailed treeshrew: Status

-This species is listed as data deficient because it has not recorded since the early 1970s and it was formerly listed as Vulnerable from 1996 to 2008.
+This species is listed as data deficient because it has not been recorded since the early 1970s; it was formerly listed as Vulnerable from 1996 to 2008.
 The major threats for this species are loss of habitat due to the agricultural expansion and conversion of land to nontree plantations at lower elevations.
 This species may warrant listing in Near Threatened or higher.
 The conservation actions only occur at Crocker Range National Park, Sabah, Malaysia.